-Q: In your estimation, what is the annual cost in revenue to your organization as a result of supply chain disruption? n=300 Major supply chain disruptions can reduce supply availability and cause delays.
+Q: In your estimation, what is the annual cost in revenue to your organization as a result of supply chain disruption? n=300

+Major supply chain disruptions can reduce supply availability and cause delays.
 But they are also costly from a financial perspective, since they may involve increased costs to remedy damages and recover from cyber breaches, possibly repair and update software or even lose business and contracts if in violation of evolving regulations.
 Reputational damage could also cause persistent losses.

-On average, our survey suggests that the annual cost of supply chain disruptions to A&D organizations is \$160 million, or 1.88% of their annual revenue.
+On average, our survey suggests that the annual cost of supply chain disruptions to tech organizations is \$199 million, or 1.72% of their annual revenue.
 This figure varies somewhat by geography.
-The greatest loss as a percentage of annual revenue was reported in Canada (\$189M) while the lowest was reported in France (\$107M).
+The greatest loss as a percentage of annual revenue was reported in France (\$389M) while the lowest was reported in Canada (\$99M).

+Interestingly, this was the opposite of results for the A&D sector, where Canada faced the costliest disruptions (\$189M) and France (\$107M) saw the least expensive.

 Despite these variations, the total costs remain significant and, in many cases, can be avoided or reduced through a more proactive approach to supply chain risk management and operational resilience.

-Organizations cannot afford to ignore any of the six major categories of supply chain risk A forward-thinking approach to effective supply chain risk management must consider all potential sources of disruption, whether frequent and relatively predictable or rare and difficult to foresee.
-This is because the financial impact to organizations of risk events is spread fairly evenly across the six categories shown in the chart opposite.
-The average annual disruption cost ranges from a high of \$40 million in the case of financial issues - a key supplier going bankrupt, for instance - to \$29 million for environmental, social and governance (ESG) risks - for example, fines for breaching human rights laws at a factory or service location.
+Tech organizations cannot afford to ignore any of the six major categories of supply chain risk

+A forward-thinking approach to effective supply chain risk management must consider all potential sources of disruption, whether frequent and relatively predictable or rare and difficult to foresee.
+This is because the financial impact to tech organizations of risk events is spread evenly across the six categories shown in the chart opposite.

+The average annual disruption cost ranges from a high of \$42 million in the case of financial issues - a key supplier going bankrupt, for instance - to \$37 million for environmental, social and governance (ESG) risks - for example, fines for breaching human rights laws at a factory or service location.

-These similarities in cost impact highlight the fact that organizations must take each of these risk factors seriously and should refrain from focusing all their efforts on just one or two categories in isolation.
-COMPARISON 2021 Our 2022 findings were consistent with last year's findings, where more A&D executives attributed damages to financial risk than any other category.
+These similarities in cost impact highlight the fact that tech organizations must take each of these risk factors seriously and should refrain from focusing all their efforts on just one or two categories in isolation.

+COMPARISON